-Vertical videos are on the rise and in today’s world, it seems to make sense.
+The popularity of vertical videos is on the rise and, in today’s world, it makes sense.

-Vertical videos are defined as a standard horizontal video (16:9) turned on its side so that the content is taller than it is wide (2:3).
+Vertical videos are defined as the standard horizontal video (16:9) turned on its side, so the content is taller than it is wide (2:3).

-Vertical videos make it easier for the viewer to watch video content, hence their rise in popularity.
-While turning the phone may not seem like a difficult task, content creators are one step ahead of the viewer, and have used vertical videos to make content consumption even easier, eliminating the need to change your phone’s orientation.
+Vertical videos make it easier for viewers to watch video, hence their rise in popularity.
+While turning the phone may not seem like a difficult task, content creators are one step ahead of the viewer and have used vertical videos to make content consumption even easier, eliminating the need to change your phone’s orientation.
 In a way, horizontal videos no longer “fit” (literally) the needs of the viewer.

 Wondering how you can use vertical video to tell your brand’s story?
-Here are our top three examples of successful vertical video campaigns:
+Here are our top three examples of successful vertical video campaigns.

 When BMW wanted to market its sustainable energy vehicle to millennials, it turned to Snapchat ads.
-This video below was formatted vertically to appeal to a younger audience, and was translated to reach audiences all over the world.
+The video below was formatted vertically to appeal to a younger audience and was translated to reach audiences all over the world.

-When Cosmopolitan collaborated with shoe brand Sperry, the Sperry video ad fit perfectly into Cosmopoliton’s Snapchat channel, giving an organic feel and increasing their overall viewership.
+When Cosmopolitan collaborated with shoe brand Sperry, the Sperry video ad fit perfectly into Cosmopoliton’s Snapchat channel, giving it an organic feel and increasing their overall viewership.
 They created a vertical version of this 30-second ad to fit the vertical channel.

 3. Taco Bell

-Taco Bell has seen frequent success with Snapchat ads.
-They have used vertical videos to introduce and promote new food creations, including the ad below for their spicy Diablo sauce.
+Taco Bell has seen frequent success with vertical ads.
+They’ve used vertical videos to introduce and promote new food creations, including the ad below for their spicy Diablo sauce.

-Snapchat is not the only social media platform that is changing the game when it comes to vertical video.
-Laundry Service launched a vertical video Facebook ad campaign for Hennessy and on day one, Jason Stein, the agency’s CEO, told Adweek via email that the CPM rates were three times “more efficient for vertical video than square video so far.”
+Laundry Service launched a vertical video Facebook ad campaign for Hennessy and on day one, Jason Stein, the agency’s CEO, told Adweek that the CPM rates were three times “more efficient for vertical video than square video so far.”